- 3 Wood vs 3 Hybrid: Overview

 When first introduced, hybrids, or rescue clubs as they are sometimes called, were seen as game improvement equipment.
 They were mostly used by beginners and intermediate players.

-They are infinitely easier to hit than the longer irons.
+This is because they are infinitely easier to hit than the longer irons.

 The size of the head and the design give the golfer a lot more confidence at address.
-They are easier to launch and a lot more forgiving than long irons.
+They have a higher launch angle and are a lot more forgiving than long irons.
 This should improve accuracy, consistency, and distance.

 Hybrids have grown in popularity and are now used by players at all levels of the game, including many pros.

 Read More: What Are Hybrid Golf Clubs?